 Slow Cooker Spaghetti Bolognese

 This recipe for Spaghetti Bolognese is one of my family’s favourites.
+This slow cooker spaghetti sauce is incredible.
 Without fail they will always clear their plates.
 I know it’s a fail safe and that is worth it’s weight in gold.
 My children still make retching noises at half of the meals I produce, leaving me wondering why the flip I bother……but not this this one.
 This one they ask for seconds.

 It has such a lack of ingredients every time I make it I am incredulous.
 It is a true bish, bash, bosh recipe that shouldn’t taste so good but it so does.
 I have tried adding to it but it never tastes any better and in fact it’s not so good.
 So don’t tinker with it busy people just let it be and you won’t be disappointed.
 It is deeply mellow with just the right amount of sweetness and the rosemary flavours it so expertly you’re in Umbria at 5pm on a Wednesday evening.
 Wallop.